AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

 For this to be legal, the tagged record or regular interface inherited from
 should:

-- Only have primitives with one controlling parameter which is the first one
-- Have no controlling results
+- Only have primitives that follow the ``First_Controlling_Parameter`` rules, i.e. whose first parameter is controlling (additional controlling parameters, a controlling result, and ``'Fixed`` parameters or results are all allowed)
 - Have no access discriminants

 Class-wide types and the ``'Class`` attribute